umccr/infrastructure/README.md

 # infrastructure
 Repo for the UMCCR compute infrastructure

+NOTE: AWS access credentials are expected as the usual env variables.

 ## Packer
 Packer configurations to build container/AMI images

+Move into the desired AMI directory and execute the packer command.
+`packer build <AMI's json config>`

 ### stackstorm-ami
 Generate an Amazon EC2 AMI with our custom StackStorm setup